Kardashian West Visits White House Seeking Freedom For A Grandmother Serving Life

 Johnson was convicted in 1996 for a first-time drug offense.
 She has been behind bars for more than two decades.

+Trump tweeted a picture of himself with Kardashian West in the Oval Office.
+In his tweet, Trump said the two had a great meeting.
+He said they discussed "prison reform and sentencing."

-While at the White House, Kardashian West is scheduled to meet with White House official Jared Kushner, the president's son-in-law, to make the case that Johnson deserves clemency.
+While at the White House, Kardashian West was also scheduled to meet with White House official Jared Kushner, the president's son-in-law.

 Kushner has spearheaded a White House initiative to help better prepare prisoners for life after incarceration.